 - avoiding scrubbing or scratching the skin, which can irritate the area and introduce dirt and bacteria into existing pimples

-Shoulder acne may clear up on its own or with the help of over-the-counter products.
+Shoulder acne may clear up on its own or with the help of OTC products.

-However, contact a doctor if acne persists or worsens despite home treatment or more than one painful acne lesion develops.
+A person should contact a doctor if acne persists or worsens despite home treatment, or if more than one painful acne lesion develops.

 A doctor may prescribe a stronger treatment for more severe acne.
-Or, they may refer the person to a dermatologist — a doctor who specializes in treating skin conditions.
+Or they may refer the person to a dermatologist (a doctor specializing in treating skin conditions).

 Acne occurs when oil and dead skin cells form a plug inside a pore or hair follicle.
 This plug traps dirt and oil beneath the skin.
-A bacterial infection can develop in the affected pore, which can lead to inflammation and swelling in the form of a pimple.
+A bacterial infection can develop in the affected pore, leading to inflammation and swelling in the form of a pimple.

 Two types of acne can develop on the shoulders: acne vulgaris and acne mechanica.
-The first typically develops in response to hormonal changes, while the second usually develops in response to heat, pressure, friction, or a combination.
+The first typically develops in response to hormonal changes, while the second typically develops in response to heat, pressure, friction, or a combination of these.